GoogleCloudPlatform/python-docs-samples/appengine/flexible/hello_world_django/README.md

 This sample project uses Django's default sqlite database.
 This isn't suitable for production as your application can run multiple instances and each will have a different sqlite database.
-Additionally, instance disks are emphemmeral, so data will not survive restarts.
+Additionally, instance disks are ephemeral, so data will not survive restarts.

 For production applications running on Google Cloud Platform, you have